Toggle: English / Spanish

 - Physical examination

-Call your health care provider if:
+Call your provider if:

-Bisno AL, Stevens DL.
+Bryant AE, Stevens DL.
 Streptococcus pyogenes.
-In: Mandell GL, Bennett JE, Dolin R, eds.
-Principles and Practice of Infectious Diseases.
-7th ed.
-Philadelphia, Pa: Elsevier Churchill Livingstone; 2009:chap 198.
+In: Bennett JE, Dolin R, Blaser MJ, eds.
+Mandell, Douglas and Bennett's Principles and Practice of Infectious Diseases.
+8th ed.
+Philadelphia, PA: Elsevier Saunders; 2015:chap 199.

-- Last reviewed on 5/15/2012
+- Last reviewed on 1/10/2016

-- Linda J. Vorvick, MD, Medical Director and Director of Didactic Curriculum, MEDEX Northwest Division of Physician Assistant Studies, Department of Family Medicine, UW Medicine, School of Medicine, University of Washington.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M.
-Health Solutions, Ebix, Inc.
+- Linda J. Vorvick, MD, Medical Director and Director of Didactic Curriculum, MEDEX Northwest Division of Physician Assistant Studies, Department of Family Medicine, UW Medicine, School of Medicine, University of Washington, Seattle, WA.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.